-The following list of attribute set values are overridden by the base class with the getAttribute() and setAttribute() methods:
+The base class overrides the following list of attribute set values with the getAttribute() and setAttribute() methods:

 - Attribute number

 - Attribute set

 - Profile length

 - Pixel layout supported

 - Supported operations

 - CMM version

 - ICC profile version

 If getAttribute() or setAttribute() intercepts one of these attributes, it does not use the KcsAttributeSet class.
-It uses a KcsProfile class derivative; otherwise, it is passed to the KcsAttrAttributesSet object.
+Instead it uses a KcsProfile class derivative; otherwise, it is passed to the KcsAttrAttributesSet object.